Books are available in paperback and for Kindle from Amazon.com

 Many of the psalms are prayers.
 In the history of Christian worship, psalms have also been the inspiration for prayers.
 In many traditions, after a psalm is sung or read in the service of evening prayer, a short prayer based on the psalm follows.
 These psalm prayers are taken from the Sarum Psalter, the book used for the Liturgy of Hours in the community of Sarum (Salisbury), England.
 These ancient prayers reflect on each psalm, sometimes applying the truths of the psalm, sometimes repeating the petition in the psalm, sometimes reflecting on the meaning of the psalm for the individual.
 This book also includes other prayers and blessings from the Sarum Liturgy of Hours.

-This is a book of prayers for use with the Revised Common Lectionary.
+This is a book of prayers for use with the Three-Year Lectionary (CW 2021, LSB, RCL).
 The prayers, all newly composed, are written in classic collect form and find their themes in the readings for each Sunday in the lectionary.
 This book gives additional options for the Prayer of the Day/Opening Prayer.
 These prayers may also be used for concluding petitions in the Prayer of the Church (Prayers of Intercession or Prayers of the People) or may be used as closing prayers that fit thematically with the readings of the day.
 Pastors, lectors and worship planners may find this to be a valuable resource for prayers in the worship service.

 You can check out the prayers in Now and Forever in our free now-and-forever-easter-sampler.